-- 5 Type, configuration and extent of the property within the corridor; - General highway design requirements that would apply to I-11, including allowance for a 400-foot ROW width; and - Other, non-Section 4(f) opportunities and constraints in the property area that were identified by the Draft Tier 1 EIS.

-10 This assessment determined that 53 Section 4(f) properties can be accommodated in the Purple 11 Alternative: 51 properties can be accommodated in the Green Alternative: and 45 properties can 12 be accommodated in the Orange Alternative.
-For each property, FHWA identified the 13 opportunity during Tier 2 studies to accommodate a 400-foot-wide ROW for I-11 within each 14 Build Corridor Alternative while avoiding the Section 4(f) property that occurs within the corridor 15 (Table 4-5 [Summary of Use by Build Corridor Alternatives]).
-The appropriateness and 16 compatibility of avoiding each Section 4(f) property by the future Project design would be 17 evaluated and determined during Tier 2 studies in coordination with the officials with jurisdiction.
-18 In accordance with 23 CFR 774.3(c), FHWA will determine least overall harm to Section 4(f) 19 properties during Tier 2 studies by balancing Section 4(f) as well as non-Section 4(f) (other 20 natural and built environment) factors.
-Consistent with 23 CFR 774.7(e)(1), opportunities to 21 minimize harm to the property at subsequent stages in the project development process (for 22 example, Tier 2) are not precluded by this Tier 1 evaluation.
-Based on the this Draft Section 4(f) 23 evaluation, the land area occupied by each property and other environmental constraints would 24 not obstruct or preclude the ability to provide a highway alignment that achieves general 25 engineering design standards in the portion of the corridor outside the boundaries of the 26 properties.
-As a result of the ability to avoid these properties, FHWA commits that no use of the 27 accommodated properties as defined by Section 4(f) would occur as a result of I-11.
-28 Figures 4-10 through 4-26 show each Section 4(f) property that can be avoided through 29 accommodation in a Build Corridor Alternative.3
+- Type, configuration and extent of the property within the corridor; - General highway design requirements that would apply to I-11, including allowance for a 400-foot ROW width; and - Other, non-Section 4(f) opportunities and constraints in the property area that were identified by the Draft Tier 1 EIS. - 10 This assessment determined that 53 Section 4(f) properties can be accommodated in the Purple - Alternative; 51 properties can be accommodated in the Green Alternative; and 45 properties can - be accommodated in the Orange Alternative.
+For each property, FHWA identified the - 13 opportunity during Tier 2 studies to accommodate a 400-foot-wide ROW for I-11 within each - 14 Build Corridor Alternative while avoiding the Section 4(f) property that occurs within the corridor - 15 (Table 4-5 [Summary of Use by Build Corridor Alternatives]).
+The appropriateness and - compatibility of avoiding each Section 4(f) property by the future Project design would be evaluated and determined during Tier 2 studies in coordination with the officials with jurisdiction. - 18 Consistent with 23 CFR 774.7(e)(1), opportunities to minimize harm to the property at - 19 subsequent stages in the project development process (for example, Tier 2) are not precluded - 20 by this Tier 1 evaluation.
+Based on this Draft Preliminary Section 4(f) Evaluation, the land area - 21 occupied by each property and other environmental constraints would not obstruct or preclude - the ability to provide a highway alignment that achieves general engineering design standards in - 23 the portion of the corridor outside the boundaries of the properties.
+As a result of the ability to - 24 avoid these properties, FHWA commits that no use of the accommodated properties as defined - 25 by Section 4(f) would occur as a result of I-11.
+Figures 4-10 through 4-26 show each - 26 Section 4(f) property that can be avoided through accommodation in a Build Corridor - 27 Alternative.3